LeopoldWuhanZhou/LeopoldWuhanZhou.github.io/_pages/about.md

 Now, I'm interested in AI and financial mathematics, especially those problem with strong math background.

-I am seeking internship and job opportunities in Quantitative Trading and AI！ Meanwhile, I will apply for Master programs starting in Fall 2027.
+I am seeking internship and job opportunities in Quantitative Research and Trading！ Meanwhile, I will apply for Master programs starting in Fall 2027.

 I enjoy travelling, hiking, music and occult.
-You can find some travel literature in the [Blog Posts](https://pkublink.github.io/year-archive/) part.
 Recently, I found judo interesting.

+You can find some travelogues in the [Blog Posts](https://leopoldwuhanzhou.github.io/year-archive/) part.
+For me, travelling and occult are two ways to explore the mysterious world.
+I particularly enjoy taking public transportation to explore remote, dangerous, and mysterious places.

+I love K-pop and hip-hop.
+My favorite singers and groups include G.E.M.
+Tang Tsz-kei, Blackpink, aespa, IVE and so on.

 My Chinese name is 周无寒.
 The name Leopold comes from [Leopold Fitz](https://en.wikipedia.org/wiki/Leo_Fitz), who is one of S.H.I.E.L.D.'s top scientific minds.

 Please feel free to contact me!
+If you us WeChat, click [here](/images/wechat.JPG)!